pkivolowitz/CSC4730-Fall-2023/projects/p3/mlfq.md

 Each queue is managed with Round Robin.

 The quantum is 10ms.
 The milliseconds as units is, of course, meaningless as this is a simulation.

 The Epoch is defined as 1000ms.

-Any deviation from this will result in points off.
+But once again, for the purpose of this simulation, time is kind of meaningless.

 ## Operation

 ### newjob

 A new job is entered into the system.
 Its name is given.
 Assume all job names are unique.
 A new job's arrival does not cause a rescheduling unless the system was idle.
+Your response:

 ```text
 New job: C added.